SRCF/docs/source/timeout/tos.rst

 .. note::

-   All the items listed below are a consequence of the technical set-up of BBB and while they may be modified by us it would take a significant amount of effort and time, which is currently not seen as a priority by those responsible for hosting Timeout.
+   Many of the items listed below are a consequence of the technical set-up of BBB, which would take a significant amount of effort and time to modify.
+For more technical information, please `visit this link <https://github.com/ichdasich/bbb-privacy>`__.
+Note that we may make changes to our platform that would make statements in the above link invalid.

-The SRCF have set up this instance of BigBlueButton as a pilot for faculty, staff and students at Cambridge University to use for online learning during the closure of the university due to measures related to the novel coronavirus pandemic.
-Timeout only collects information necessary to run this instance successfully and is committed to protecting the privacy of its users.
-We have prepared this privacy policy to describe our practices regarding the personal information that may be collected while using Timeout.

-The SRCF does not use the personal information we collect about you for any commercial or other purpose than providing you with this service.
-Your privacy is one of our highest priorities when designing Timeout.

 Introduction and contact
 ^^^^^^^^^^^^^^^^^^^^^^^^